Best Endurance Ride Horse Breeds + Exactly What To Look For

 Arabian horse is perfect for endurance races

-Arabian horses have longer muscles, making them perfect for long stretches.
+Arabian horses tend to have longer muscles which makes them perfect for long stretches.
 They have compact bodies and long legs.

-The breed has several variations, as people have bred Arabian horses for years.
+There are several variations within the breed as people have bred Arabian horses for years.
 Some are bred especially for endurance racing.
-We want to see a horse that is not too tall and has long muscles that are great for long distances.
+What we want to see is a horse that is not too tall and that has long muscles that are great for long distances.

-The horse must have a good temper and the will to keep going when things get tough, and that’s typically exactly what you get with an Arabian horse.
+The horse must have a good temper and the will to keep going when it gets tough and that’s typically exactly what you get with an Arabian horse.

-• Strong feet The hooves need to be as strong as possible because they want to go over rocks and hard surfaces, and we need them to keep going no matter what we throw at them.
+The hooves need to be as strong as possible because they want to go over rocks, hard surfaces and we need it to just keep going no matter what we throw at it here.

-• Good balance: We want the horse to be balanced well over the shoulders and have a good weight distribution between the front and hind legs.
+We want the horse to be balanced well over the shoulders and have a good weight distribution between the front legs and the hind legs.
 The hindquarters should not be too strong (as we often see with quarter horses) because that will cause problems in the long run.

-This is perfect for endurance riding as we want a horse no more than 16 hands tall.
-Preferably, it should be a little lower than that.
+This is actually perfect for endurance riding as we want a horse that is no more than 16 hands tall.
+Preferably it should even be a little lower than that.

-Thoroughbreds, for example, are typically a little taller.
+Thoroughbreds, as an example, are typically a little taller.
 We will look at the thoroughbreds in the next section.

-Some Arabian horses are suited for long distances, while others are bred for shorter races.
+That being said, some arabian horses are suited for long distances while others are bred for shorter races.
 Like quarter horses, the sprinters will have stronger hind legs and shorter and bulkier muscles.

 Criollo